How to get seamless document generation within a comprehensive document management solution

 There’s always an Audit trail for every document and file handled by our system.
 This audit trail includes the exact actions taken, what IP address was used to access the files, the user’s name, and the date and time.

 The airSlate Dashboard and every other page of the platform is clean, modern, simple to navigate, easy to understand, and there’s always more than one way to reach your desired results.

 Everything flows in a logical pattern.
-When you need to create a new workflow process, you create a new Flow; and when you need that Flow to be filled in, emailed, signed, or to have actions taken to it, a Slate is created based on the Flow as a template.
-The Flow can be reused indefinitely, and can automatically generate new Slates 24 hours a day, 7 days a week, with non-stop functionality.
+When you need to create a new workflow process, you create a new Template; and when you need that Template to be filled in, emailed, signed, or to have actions taken to it, a Flow is created based on the Template flow.
+The Template can be reused indefinitely, and can automatically generate new Flows 24 hours a day, 7 days a week, with non-stop functionality.

 So we’ve built it up quite a lot, let’s get to some features to back up our claims, followed by examples.

 We natively support Box, Dropbox, Google Drive, OneDrive, Sharepoint, Amazon S3, Slack, Microfocus, and more.
 You can export your completed or incomplete Flows directly to the cloud of your choice, read data from existing spreadsheets, update cells, edit information, etc.

 With over 100 no-code Bots to choose from, and conditions you can apply within your Templates, you have near-limitless automation combination possibilities at your fingertips.
 Unfortunately we haven’t figured out how to materialize chocolate yet so we can’t say it’s completely limitless, sorry – someone is probably working on it.

 Because the Bots are no-code, you can set them up with no more technical expertise than is needed to take that personality-type survey that your friend keeps sending you on social media.